 Once you’ve determined you need legal assistance, the next challenge is to find a lawyer who can help with your particular case.
 Two primary considerations for your search are your location and your legal issue.

-Where do you find a lawyer?
 A good first resource is your state’s bar association.
-“Each state and each county and each district of a state has a bar association,” says Thomas Nelson, president of the Minnesota Bar Association.
+“Each state and each county and each district of a state has a bar association,” says Thomas F. Nelson, president of the Minnesota Bar Association.
 “That bar association has a list of lawyers and arenas that those lawyers might work in, and contact information.”

 Many bar associations also offer a referral system.
 It won’t tell you who’s the best lawyer in the state, Nelson notes, but it does help narrow your search to the area you need, whether it’s having a will drafted, a family law matter, the purchase of a business, or an automobile accident, for example.